H3llKa1ser/SOC-Assistant-Guide/Tools/Palo Alto Networks/Data Lake.md

 ### TIP: You can filter logs based in the columns (Severity, subtype, threat name, etc) or also download the PCAP file for more granular analysis (Firewall logs)

 ### In our queries, we can use operators like AND OR NOT LIKE and also use wildcards like %example% (%)

+### We can choose a timeframe from up to 90 days (depends on organizational log retention policy)